Chagama Falls

 Chagama Falls (茶釜の滝, Chagama-no-taki) is a waterfall in the Hachimantai district of Kazuno, Akita Prefecture, Japan, on the Yoakeshima branch of the Yoneshiro River.
 It is one of "Japan’s Top 100 Waterfalls", in a listing published by the Japanese Ministry of the Environment in 1990.

-The falls have a height of 100 meters, making it one of the tallest on the list of 100 Waterfalls.
-The falls are also one of the most remotely located on the listing, requiring a hike of 5.5 kilometers across very rough terrain to reach.
+The falls have a height of 100 m, making it one of the tallest on the list of 100 Waterfalls.
+The falls are also one of the most remotely located on the listing, requiring a hike of 5.5 km across very rough terrain to reach.